 Homemade Green Bean Casserole Ingredients

-For a side dish that I know your friends and family are going to rave about, you’ll need the following easy-to-find fridge and pantry ingredients:
+For a holiday side dish that I know your friends and family are going to rave about, you’ll need the following easy-to-find fridge and pantry ingredients:

 - Green beans, fresh,